-Secretary General Javier Pérez de Cuéllar served as the fifth Secretary-General of the United Nations for two terms from 1982 to 1991.
-Mr. Pérez de Cuéllar was born in Lima, Peru, on 19 January 1920.
-He is a lawyer and a career diplomat, now retired.
+Mr. Javier Pérez de Cuéllar, a lawyer and a career diplomat, served as the fifth Secretary-General of the United Nations for two terms from 1982 to 1991 and as a Hunger Project Board Member, active and honorary, from 1996 until his passing on March 4, 2020..
+Mr. Pérez de Cuéllar was born in Lima, Peru, in January 1920 and passed away in March 2020.

 Mr. Pérez de Cuéllar served in various positions within the Peruvian Government: Secretary at the Peruvian embassies in France, the United Kingdom, Bolivia and Brazil; Counsellor and Minister Counsellor at the embassy in Brazil; Director of the Legal Department; Director of Administration; Director of Protocol; Director of Political Affairs; Secretary-General (Deputy Minister) for Foreign Affairs; Legal Adviser in the Ministry of Foreign Affairs; and Ambassador of Peru to Switzerland, the Soviet Union, Poland and Venezuela.

-Mr. Pérez de Cuéllar has also served as Professor of International Law at Peru’s Academia Diplomatica and Professor of International Relations at Peru’s Academia de Guerra Aerea.
-He is the author of Manual de Derecho Diplomatico (Manual of Diplomatic Law (1964).
+Mr. Pérez de Cuéllar also served as Professor of International Law at Peru’s Academia Diplomatica and Professor of International Relations at Peru’s Academia de Guerra Aerea.
+He was the author of Manual de Derecho Diplomatico (Manual of Diplomatic Law (1964).